vsergeev/tinytaptunnel/README.md

 Limitations of tinytaptunnel
 ----------------------------

-Due to the MAC and timestamp overhead of encapsulated frames, tinytaptunnel presents a tap interface with an MTU of 1432.
+Due to the MAC and timestamp overhead in encapsulated frames, tinytaptunnel presents a tap interface with an MTU of 1432.
 This limited MTU may lead to some performance loss due to packet fragmentation.